-- 1. HSC is in the 3rd year of transition to EMR.
+- HSC is in the 3rd year of transition to EMR.
 Staff are successful in using the system and continue to master their skills.
 This year we will be transitioning to the ICD-10 and have purchased IMO's to assist practitioners in coding diagnoses more efficiently. - 2.
 Collaborative partnerships: Active Minds Club, Fire Club, Emergency Medical Education Club, LGBTQA Club/Pride Center, and Associated Student Government. - 3.
 C.H.A.S.E.
-(Curbing HIV/AIDS & Substance Abuse in Ethnic Young Adults) Grant Program partnership with Vista Community Clinic successfully completed its 4th year participation in the full program.
-Confidential HIV testing/counseling was provided in both the HSC and Pride Center.
-The Director and Staff Assistant have worked in Community Clinic joined the HSC for Wellness Outreach events and provided materials, giveaways and safe sex kits to students at a value of \$5,000.
-2400 Male and female condoms and safe sex supplies were made available throughout the year to students at no cost.
+(Curbing HIV/AIDS & Substance Abuse in Ethnic Young Adults) Grant Program partnership with Vista Community Clinic successfully completed its 4th year providing free HIV testing, substance abuse screening and counseling to Palomar College students.
+Students were given the opportunity of being reimbursed \$165 for partnership with Vista Community Clinic in organizing additional services which were made available to students at the main campus and Escondido Center.
+Vista female condoms and safe sex supplies were made available throughout the year to students at no cost.
 831 students were served.